pramod444/openg2p-deployment/kubernetes/keymanager/README.md

 Source code for [OpenG2P Keymanager](../../charts/keymanager) helm chart.

-- Note: Till version 1.2.0.1, this helm chart used to install all dependencies of keymanager along with it.
-The later versions do NOT.
+- Note: Helm chart versions 12.0.1 and lower install all dependencies of keymanager along with them.
+Versions 12.0.2 and higher do NOT install dependencies.
 The installation of dependencies is left to the user.
 - Note: This doesn't require config-server, it directly allows properties to be downloaded from git repos.
 (See Parameters section below.)

 This helm chart is a fork of [MOSIP Keymanager](https://github.com/mosip/mosip-helm/tree/master/charts/keymanager) helm chart, and applies additional modifications to make it easier to install Keymanager  (or with OpenG2P modules).